The Soup Kitchen provides a nutritious meal and a food parcel to homeless men and women every Thursday morning.

 The St Martin’s-in-the-veld Wellness Centre provides free Primary Health Care to those who are not members of a medical aid scheme, living in and around our community.
 Our target groups are:

-We are also licensed to dispense chronic medication to those currently being serviced by government and provincial clinics as well as those who wish to make use of this service.
+We are also licensed to dispense chronic medication to those currently being serviced by the government and provincial clinics.

-The clinic is manned by qualified doctors and nurses and is open on Sundays, between 09h00 – 12h00
+The clinic is manned by qualified doctors and nurses.
+It is open on Sundays, between 09h00 – 12h00.

 Sustainable Community Development Initiatives